Need to earn CPE credits? Browse free CPE webinars on the CPE Calendar →

 Why Should You Save Your CPE Certificate?

-In order to receive a CPE certificate, you need to meet the requirements to earn CPE credits during the webinar.
-This is usually based on meeting the minimum viewing time requirement and answering polling questions.
+In order to receive a CPE certificate, you need to meet the requirements to earn CPE credits during the course.
+This is usually based on meeting the minimum viewing time requirement and answering polling questions or completing the assessment.

 Once you’ve met the requirements, some organizers will offer the option to download CPE certificates on the spot.
-Others, however, may take a few weeks before they make CPE certificates available to attendees.
+Others may take a few weeks before they make CPE certificates available to attendees.

 Download the CPE Certificate During the Webinar

-Many organizers allow you to check the progress of your CPE requirements during the webinar.
-This allows you to track how long you’ve been attending the webinar, as well as how many polling questions you have answered.
+If you’re attending a live webinar, many organizers allow you to check the progress of your CPE requirements during the course.
+In this case, you may also be able to track how long you’ve been watching the webinar, as well as how many polling questions you’ve answered.

-You can usually access this by clicking the “CPE” icon at the bottom of the webinar dashboard for CPE information.
+You can usually access this by clicking the “CPE” icon at the bottom of the webinar dashboard.
 Keep in mind that organizers use different images or language for their “CPE” icon, but here’s an example of what you should be looking for:

-If the organizer allows you to download your CPE certificate during the webinar, it’s likely that this icon is where you’ll find that as well.
+If the organizer allows you to download your CPE certificate during the webinar, this is likely where you’ll find that as well.
 Once you meet the minimum CPE requirements, you may see a download button to save a copy of your CPE certificate.

 Check for Emails from the Organizer